 Use and/or allow only business software

 If your business distributes devices for remote working, then not only should you have said software running the latest version, but only allow for use of said software and apps.
 This goes without saying, but third party apps are potential threat vectors and points of distraction.
-They can also compromise the device in some way, so only business software should be allowed.
+Devices can be compromised, so only business software should be used.

 Use 2FA where needed